-As for health services (Barlet et al. 2012), we consider that the inhabitants of an area (neighborhood or municipality) frequent the contact points located at a distance to their area that is less than the distance of reference (area of recourse).
+Due to the difficulty to catch this aspect of mobility in the analysis of accessibility to postal points of contact, as for health services (Barlet et al. 2012), we consider that the inhabitants of an area (neighborhood or municipality) visit the contact points located at a distance to their area that is less than a distance of reference (area of recourse).
 In the same way, each contact point potentially responds to the demand of all the inhabitants of the areas situated at a distance less than the distance of reference (catchment area).
 There may therefore be competition between individuals in accessing the contact point but also between contact points to "attract" individuals (Figure 1).

-Accessibility to postal services is develop in the following part on the Lyon metropolitan area.
+Accessibility to postal services is estimated in the following section on the Lyon metropolitan area.

-Figure 1: Representation of potential accessibility localized to contact point (CP)
+Figure 1 : Representation of potential localized accessibility (PLA) to contact point